 Hydrogen peroxide solutions, such as Clear Care® by Alcon or Refine One Step™ by CooperVision, contain no preservatives or allergens.
 This solution thoroughly breaks up the proteins and removes deposits on the lenses during the disinfection process, which can be beneficial for people who tend to accumulate large amounts of build-up on their lenses.
 Moreover, hydrogen peroxide is more effective at battling acanthamoeba keratitis (an eye infection that may lead to blindness) than all other types of contact lens solutions.

 Since hydrogen peroxide is a chemical that causes stinging and burning when it touches the eye, after the contacts have been disinfected the solution must be neutralized to be healthy for your eyes.
 Included with every solution bottle is an upright contact lens case containing a platinum-coated disk that chemically reacts with hydrogen peroxide to decompose it into a safe, non-irritating, sterile saline solution.
 This chemical reaction produces bubbles inside the case as it undergoes the transformative process over a period of several hours.
 Since the neutralizing disk loses its effectiveness over time, it is critical to regularly replace it.

 If your eyes do make contact with hydrogen peroxide, make sure to immediately flush it out with sterile saline.
-If saline is not available, wash your eyes with water or artificial tear drops and make sure to see Dr. Tony Jacob as soon as possible.
+If saline is not available, wash your eyes with water or artificial tear drops and make sure to see Dr. Tyler Thornton as soon as possible.
 Though painful, it doesn't cause permanent eye or vision damage.